AudienseCo/mcp-audiense-demand/README.md

 ### Authentication Issues
 - Double-check OAuth credentials.
-- Ensure the refresh token is still valid.
+- Ensure the access and refresh token is still valid.
 - Verify that the required API scopes are enabled.

 ## 📜 Viewing Logs